kiffie/edc2svd/README.md

 # edc2svd
 Convert an MCU register description from the EDC format to the SVD format

-This program can be used to generate Peripheral Access Crates to be used in Rust programs.
+EDC files are used to describe the special function registers of PIC32 microcontrollers, in particular PIC32MX microcontrollers.
+This program can generate Peripheral Access Crates to be used in Rust programs.

 First, an EDC file is converted with this tool to an SVD file.
 Then [`svd2rust`] can be used to generate the Peripheral Access Crate, e.g. as follows: